phamjonathan/clickygame/README.md

 * Heroku Deployment

 ## How the game works:
-* The application features 12 different images of Oreo ranging from his birthday, DJ set, and adventures
+* The application features 12 different images of Oreo ranging from his adventures, birthday, and DJ set.
 * Each time the user clicks on the image, the album of images are set into randomization
 * The goal for the user is to remember each image clicked
 * The score is managed and kept track within the navigation bar